4 day Seattle Itinerary for First Time Visitors!

 Pike's Place Public Market

 If if you haven’t heard of the gum wall it is exactly what it sounds like.
 A wall filled with thousands of pieces of gum.
-Just observe the grossness or add to it yourself with your own piece of gum!
+Just observe the grossness or add to it yourself with your own piece of gum if you are feeling brave!

-Pike’s Place sit on the waterfront and is one of the Country’s oldest public farmer’s market.
-You will find fresh fish, fruits and veggies, beautiful flower arrangements and countless unique merchants.
+Pike’s Place sits on the waterfront and is one of the Country’s oldest public farmer’s market.
+You will find fresh fish, fruits and veggies, beautiful flower arrangements and countless unique merchants with crafts, jewelry, candles, lotions and more..
 This is a fun place to just stroll around and take in the hustle and bustle of the market and it is a fun place to get unique souvenirs.

 For more eats, treats, and drinks in Pike’s Place check out this.